hunter-darling/MTH496/README.md

 2020-03-23:

   - Added k-Means folder, contains single notebook with implementation of k-Means classifier.
 Added kNN_model-CV.ipynb, more robust implementation of kNN with optimization via cross validation.
-    - Today during lecture last 10 minutes was spent trying to achieve best accuracy possible by imlpementing kNN to predict test labels in kMeans-class.ipynb notebook, using n_neighbors=10 I achieved the highest accuracy in the class at 0.8202, but unfortunately my code took too long to run and didn't complete in time...
-10000 test labels takes a while for a little MacBook Air... big sad